Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Results

 In Fig.~\ref{fig:marg_1d_fixed_cosmo} we show the marginalised constraints obtained fitting the full model of Eq. \eqref{eq:Pggnlo} to the eight data vectors, against the fiducial values of $\curly{b_1, \aPone}$ obtained from the large-scale limit as in Eq. \eqref{eq:two_pars_model}.
 We test four different model configurations, which differ by the total number of bias parameters that are kept fixed to the relations presented in Sect.~\ref{sec:bias_rel}. \bi \item[(i)] All nuisance parameters are left free to vary while sampling the posterior distribution, for a total of six free parameters -- linear bias $b_1$, local quadratic bias $b_2$, non-local quadratic bias $\bGtwo$, non-local cubic bias $\bGthree$, matter counterterm and higher-derivative bias $c_0$, and constant shot-noise parameter $\aPone$\,. \item[(ii)] $\bGtwo$ is fixed to the excursion-set-based relation defined in Eq. \eqref{eq:bG2_exset}, for a total number of five parameters. \item[(iii)] $\bGthree$ is fixed to the coevolution relation defined in Eq. \eqref{eq:bGthree_coev}, for a total number of five parameters. \item[(iv)] Both $\bGtwo$ and $\bGthree$ are fixed to the relations assumed in (ii) and (iii), respectively, for a total number of four parameters. \ei In all these cases, we keep the scale-dependent shot-noise parameter $\aPtwo$ fixed to zero (we test the validity of this assumption in Sect.~\ref{sec:scale-dep_shot}).

-Overall, the most relaxed configuration -- case (i) in the previous list, shown with blue points and errorbars in Fig.~\ref{fig:marg_1d_fixed_cosmo} -- with all the bias parameters free to vary is capable of capturing the correct amplitude of both $b_1$ and $\aPone$ for the majority of the tested $\kmax$ values and redshifts, showing a mild running of the one-dimensional marginalised values that becomes relevant only for the lowest redshift snapshot we consider, on scales $\kmax>0.2\kMpc$.
+Overall, the configuration with the largest number of free parameters -- case (i) in the previous list, shown with blue points and error bars in Fig.~\ref{fig:marg_1d_fixed_cosmo} -- is capable of capturing the correct amplitude of both $b_1$ and $\aPone$ for the majority of the tested $\kmax$ values and redshifts, showing a mild running of the one-dimensional marginalised values that becomes relevant only for the lowest redshift snapshot we consider, on scales $\kmax>0.2\kMpc$.
 The same effect is partially present for the $z=1.2$ snapshot, although less significant: as a matter of fact, the marginalised constraints are consistent with their fiducial values at better than $2\sigma$.
 Rather than only considering the mean posterior distribution, it is instructive to also plot the maximum-likelihood point in the parameter space under consideration.
 We estimate this quantity using as a proxy the point in the sampled posterior distribution that maximises the likelihood, even though the latter is partially affected by a certain degree of stochasticity.
 In this case (star symbols in Fig.~\ref{fig:marg_1d_fixed_cosmo}) we observe a shift towards the fiducial values, even if not for all configurations.
-A discrepancy between the maximum-likelihood point and the mean of the marginalised posterior is a clear hint at the presence of projection effects, also known as prior volume effects, due to the high dimensionality of the parameter space and to nonlinear degeneracies among the model parameters.
+A discrepancy between the maximum-likelihood point and the mean of the marginalised posterior is a clear hint at the presence of projection effects, also known as prior volume effects, due to the high dimensionality of the parameter space and to non-linear degeneracies among the model parameters.